OmengU/quap/documentation/documentation.typ

 The main advantage of Vite is that it is much faster than WebPack.
 Vite achieves this by supporting ES Modules, the official module system for JavaScript.
 This increases efficiency because code no longer has to be bundled into a single file, which greatly reduces complexity.
 This makes it also possible for Vite to only update the modules for certain parts of the application since code is bundled into multiple different files.
 This is particularly useful for development, as it decreases reload times when making small changes to code.
 Vite is also able to determine if certain parts of code are really necessary to the application and then remove said code from the bundle, reducing its file size. @misc-vite
 ==== Chakra-UI
-When working with React or another Component-based Framework/Library, it soon becomes evident, that many different components occur on almost every page.
+When working with React or another Component-based Framework/Library, it soon becomes evident, that many different Components occur on almost every page.
 A perfect example of such an element would be a Button or even something more complicated such as a Card or a Dialog/Modal.
 Additionally, as every Frontend developer knows, it usually takes quite a long time to decide on how the page should look and even longer to subsequently define all the necessary #acr("CSS") rules.

 Luckily, several packages and extensions aim to reduce the time it takes to implement standard Components and to style them.
 Their way of doing so varies greatly, but Chakra-UI, the solution used in this project, approaches this problem by providing the developer with several predefined and styled Components.
 These range from commonly used elements like the ones mentioned above to more abstract ones like one Component that is a container with the #acr("CSS") flexbox display property.
 Chakra-UI also allows for basic styling of its Components by passing Props and it provides the functionality to easily make the website responsive (usable on smaller screens) and accessible. @misc-chakra The following shows a Button that is inside of a Container with flexbox:
 ```tsx